NS-unina/SCASS/AttackerNode/README.md

 # Multi Stage Attack scenario

 This page outlines an attack targeting the Internal Gateway, which is not directly accessible from the attacker machine.
 To overcome this limitation, the attacker leverage ShellShock vulnerability in the Genera-PLC to pivot and gain access to the target.
 Then, traffic is spoofed to manipulate M-IED1 device.
+Notably, all files and tools required to execute this attack are already included within the provided Docker container.

 ---